aakashkh/data-patterns/_posts/python/2019-04-03-Using-Where-Mask-Filtering.md

 ```
 > [(3.0, 3.0), (nan, 0.0), (9.0, 9.0), (nan, 0.0), (nan, 0.0)]

--  Using df.where - Replace values in <b> Column 3 </b> by null where values are not null.
+-  <b>Using df.where </b> - Replace values in <b> Column 3 </b> by null where values are not null.
-The following code results in a list with previous value in Column 3 and the value obtained after using .where()
+The following code results in a list with previous value in Column 3 & the value obtained after using .where()

 ```python
 list(zip(dummy_data['Column 3'],dummy_data['Column 3'].where(dummy_data['Column 3'].isnull(),np.nan)))